partykit/templates/templates/chat-room/README.md

 ### When a client connects

-Let's add some to code to `ChatServer` to handle when a client connects:
+Let's add some to code to `ChatServer` to handle a new WebSocket connection from a client:

 ```typescript
 onConnect(connection: Party.Connection) {